codepath/web103_finalproject/README.md

 ### Additional Features

-### Upvote system for posted problems and comments
+### Voting system for posted problems and comments

-- [ ] Users can upvote posted problems and upvote other users comments for those problems
+- [ ] Users can upvote and downvote posted problems and users' comments for those problems as a way of giving feedback to the user

 [gif goes here]

 ### Question filtering based on upvotes, comments, newest, oldest

-- [ ] The user can filter programming questions by their upvotes, comments, and by how recently they have been posted
+- [ ] The user can filter programming questions by their upvotes, downvotes, comments, and by how recently they have been posted

 [gif goes here]